 Set up mentorship accounts

 While you are looking for experienced employees who can help others with their development, keep in mind that there is a lot in it for mentors as well.
-For example, through an ILP, you can add mentor accounts so people will also have this title as well as their job role.
+For example, through CYPHER's modern learning platform, you can add mentor accounts so people will also have this title as well as their job role.

 LMS mentorship accounts make it easy for mentees to find mentors as well as offer some privileges to the mentors themselves.